 Do ENEC 493 or ENEC 393 count as Experiential Education (EE) credit?
 Yes!
 For more information about this, please see UNC's General Education Curriculum and Degree Requirements page.

 Can I do an EcoStudio internship without seeking academic credit?
 Yes, you can!
-While we definitely encourage students to participate fully in the EcoStudio experience, students can choose to do their EcoStudio internship without seeking academic credit.
-Students will be required to submit a weekly journal summarizing their week's work at the internship or on the independent study.
+Students can choose to do their EcoStudio internship without seeking academic credit, and all EcoStudio students are strongly encouraged to participate in the weekly EcoStudio meetings - whether or not they are enrolled in ENEC 393/493.
+Students that cannot participate in weekly meetings due to other obligations will be required to submit a weekly journal entry summarizing their week's work at the internship or on the independent study.
 Students will also need to complete the Not-for-credit internship contract.

 What are the benefits of getting academic credit for an internship?
-Internships for academic credit mean that you will have a faculty advisor to help you with your project, advise your professionally, and advocate on your behalf should complications arise.
-If you choose to work with EcoStudio, weekly EcoStudio meetings are designed to help you develop your professional skills to better prepare you for the work force after you graduate.
-Plus, EcoStudio weekly meetings offer the opportunity to meet with other peers with internships.
+To be honest, the academic credit that students earn through ENEC 393/493 is secondary to the internship experience.
+At EcoStudio, all students are strongly encouraged to participate in weekly EcoStudio meetings where you will have a faculty advisor to help you with your project, advise you professionally, and advocate on your behalf should complications arise.
+If you choose to intern through EcoStudio, weekly EcoStudio meetings are designed to help you develop your professional skills to better prepare you for the work force after you graduate.
+Plus, EcoStudio weekly meetings offer you the opportunity to meet with other peers with internships.
+That said, we understand that if you are not enrolled in ENEC 393/493, you don't have a course on your Connect Carolina schedule, and it may be difficult to find the time to meet weekly.
+Finally, there are some internships where the sponsoring organization requires the student to be enrolled in an internship class.

 Where can I find an internship?
 The EcoStudio will post positions for the following semester on the Projects page around registration time and open up a window of time (usually a week) when students can apply.
 We also post opportunties on our Other Interships page.
 Students should also look for internship opportunties that are posted on the ENEC undergrad listserv.
 If you would like to join this listserv, contact one of the ENEC undergraduate advisers.

 What's the difference between an internship and independent research?
 Internships offer students an opportunity to gain experience working with a mentor in an organization.
-Internships typically require a student to spend 10 - 20 hours per week at the organization's location.
+Internships typically require a student to spend 10 hours per week (or up to 20 hours per week during the summer) on the project.
 Sometimes, an organization has a project that is smaller in scope or does not have enough time to commit to an internship.
 In these cases, projects may be offered as independent research opportunities.
 In an independent research project, the student will meet periodically with the client, but will spend the bulk of their time working on the project outside of the organization.
+Most organizations offer flexibility in terms of the amount of time students need to spend at the organization's location.

 What are the internship/independent research courses in the ENEC major?
-Internships are ENEC 393 (sustainability- and outreach-focused, i.e. green architecture, planning, UNC 3 Zeroes initiative, landscape restoration, etc.), and ENEC 493 (environmental sciences/studies, i.e. vegetation surveys, stormwater runoff, cleantech, etc.).
+Internships are ENEC 393 and ENEC 493.
 Research credits are ENEC 395 (lab-based) and ENEC 396 (readings based).
 Honors research is through ENEC 693H (research) and ENEC 694H (thesis writing).
 If your project is going to be independent research or if you are working less than 9 hours per week, you should select ENEC 493.
 You'll need to consult with your mentor and faculty advisor to determine the appropriate number of academic credits for your project, but you must work at least 3 hours per academic credit.
 Note that students do not register themselves for ENEC 393 or 493.
 You will be registered automatically after all of your paperwork has been submitted.

 Where is Venable Hall?
 Venable Hall is part of the Science Complex and is located next to Dey, Gardner, and Carroll Halls.
 Enter through Murray Hall and go to the 3rd floor where E3P/ENEC and Marine Sciences are located.
-We are in the Venable wing, room 3302.
+We are typically located in Venable, often in room 3302.
 Campus Map

 What resources are available through the EcoStudio?
 We have three computer workstations for GIS work, Matlab programming, and other data processing.
 The EcoStudio is set up in an incubator lab style for collaborative learning and project research.
 White boards are placed strategically around the Studio.
 A LCD TV monitor with computer are available for videoconferencing, projecting presentations, and group discussion around data.
 We also have a OneCard keyreader for the door, so that you can use the space after hours.
 Stop by to visit and see for yourself.

 When will I be working at my internship?
 You will set up your schedule with your mentor.
 This allows for flexibility, and you can work with your mentor to make up time when something comes up and you miss your normally-scheduled time.
-EcoStudio hours will be set at the beginning of the semester at days/times that accommodate the greatest number of students.
+EcoStudio hours will be prior to the beginning of the semester and will be posted on the Home page.

 Is there any funding available for unpaid internships?
 While internships provide amazing work experience, they are often unfunded and can force students to choose between a paid part-time position or career-building internship.
 EcoStudio, from time to time, may be able to offer need-based funding thanks to the generous support of IE, and here are some resources that may help you find some funding from alternate sources: